Universal credit: Pensioners

 Those who have reached state pension credit qualifying age

-For couples where both partners have reached state pension credit qualifying age or for single people who have reached this age, the only option will be pension credit (with housing benefit if appropriate).
-It is no longer possible to make a brand new claim for tax credits from 1 February 2019.
+For couples where both partners have reached state pension credit qualifying age or for single people who have reached this age, the only option for support is pension credit (with housing benefit if appropriate).
+From 1 February 2019, it is no longer possible to make a brand new claim for tax credits.

 It is expected that pension credit will be further enhanced to include support towards housing costs and in the Budget 2018, it was stated that implementation of this change would not be introduced before October 2023.
 Currently, pension claimants are expected to claim help towards their housing costs through housing benefit.